 "And the idea that our border needs to be closed is the most knuckle-headed idea.
-We are a nation of immigrants, you know, and any of these people who open their mouths need to shut up and remember when they came over as Irish immigrants in the 1850s... or when they came over in the 1930s and were put upstairs... in NeW York with a sewing machine...
+We are a nation of immigrants, you know, and any of these people who open their mouths need to shut up and remember when they came over as Irish immigrants in the 1850s... or when they came over in the 1930s and were put upstairs... in New York with a sewing machine...
 As wealthy as they may be, that's how they got here.
 And it's ridiculous for them to be pointing a finger and saying we shouldn't be doing this.
-It's dictiouslous for me, that's some holdower from White America on which is so out of touch with today's world.
+It's ridiculous.
+To me, that's some holdover from White America, some sort of Yankee, WASP-y White America which is so out of touch with today's world.
 Until we get this race thing sorted out and mixed out, racism is going to be a huge factor for us in this country, and it's going to be making crazy decisions for us," said a restaurant manager.